 is our purpose

-In the workplace, too, LGBT+ young people often lack the confidence to be themselves, with 35% of 18-29 year old LGBT+ people not out to any colleagues.
+In the workplace, too, LGBT+ young people often lack the confidence to be themselves – 35% of 18 to 29-year-old LGBT+ people are not out to any of their colleagues.

 Who we serve